-19.9168.03000 Taxation Committee

 - 1. The number of claimants and the fiscal impact of the incentive: - a.
 Information provided by the Tax Department in December 2017 indicates \$1,470,239 in withholding collections was allocated to the new jobs credit program in fiscal year 2016 and \$1,574,425 was allocated in fiscal year 2017. - b.
-Information (appendix) provided by the Economic Development Association of North Dakota in April 2018 indicated 350 companies have used the new jobs credit program since 2005. - 2.
-Employment opportunities, business growth, or diversity in the state's economy resulting from the availability of the incentive:

-Information (appendix) provided by the Economic Development Association of North Dakota in April 2018 indicated almost 100 agreements are in place under the new jobs credit program and 4,332 of the 5,800 new jobs created as a result of these agreements have been filled.
+Information (Appendix A) provided by the Economic Development Association of North Dakota in April 2018 indicated 350 companies have used the new jobs credit program since 2005. - c.
+An evaluation (Appendix B) provided by the Bank of North Dakota in July 2018, using software from Regional Economic Models, Inc., indicated the incentives use over a 20-year period beginning in 1996 and ending in 2026 would cost the state \$7.6 billion in direct and indirect costs but generate \$8.6 billion in revenues. - 2.
+Employment opportunities, business growth, or diversity in the state's economy resulting from the availability of the incentive: - a.
+Information (Appendix A) provided by the Economic Development Association of North Dakota in April 2018 indicated almost 100 agreements are in place under the new jobs credit program and 4,332 of the 5,800 new jobs created as a result of these agreements have been filled. - b.
+Testimony provided by a representative of the Greater Fargo Moorhead Economic Development Corporation in April 2018 indicated a business relocating its headquarters from the East Coast to Fargo will be receiving the incentive and creating 75 new jobs. - c.
+An evaluation (Appendix B) provided by the Bank of North Dakota in July 2018 indicated the incentive created almost 16,000 full-time jobs from 1999 through 2013 and 630 new jobs from 2014 to 2015.
+Wages for new employees grew an average of 87 percent over 10 years and the incentive increased the state's population by 26,000. - 3.
+Negative impacts created as a result of the incentive:

-3. Negative impacts created as a result of the incentive:
+The committee did not receive information identifying negative impacts created as a result to the incentive.

-The committee continues to assess whether negative impacts have resulted from the use of the new jobs credit from income tax withholding.